-Going fishing without a pair of good polarized fishing sunglasses is like going fishing with a handicap.
-The day I first put on a pair of polarized fishing sunglasses I never wanted to take them off.
+Going fishing without a pair of good polarized sunglasses is like fishing with a handicap.
+The day I first put on a pair of polarized fishing sunglasses, I never wanted to take them off.

-One of the top manufacturers of polarized fishing sunglasses in the world is without doubt Smith Optics.
-Smiths are up there with the likes of Costa Del Mar and Maui Jim, the other two front runners, but they do something a little different, which we will talk more about later.
+One of the world’s top manufacturers of polarized fishing sunglasses is, without a doubt, Smith Optics.
+Smiths are up there with Costa Del Mar and Maui Jim, the other two front runners, but they do something a little different, which we will discuss later.

 Smith Basecamp Polarized Fishing Sunglasses

-Smith’s Basecamp Polarized Fishing Sunglasses are some of the best you’ll find as they tick all the boxes a fisherman could need.
+Smith Basecamp are some of the best you’ll find as they tick all the boxes a fisherman could need.
 Between the durable and comfy frames, super clear lenses, the great UV protection they provide, and their affordable price, they are hard to beat.
 Let’s dig in!

 The Frames

-The frames are designed to sit comfortably on your nose and ears, they don’t rub and they even come with auto-locking hinges.
+The frames are designed to sit comfortably on your nose and ears; they don’t rub and even come with auto-locking hinges.
 This allows you to make sure they stay open, for example, when hanging on your neck, or to stay closed when hanging off your fishing shirt.

 The Lenses